supermario/oak/README.md

 subscriptions = [onKeyEnter Increment]
 ```

-See the [examples](examples) folder for more complex examples.
+See the [examples](examples) folder for more complex examples, including a websocket server.

 ### Features

-You can do anything you can do with Haskell, but Oak directly provides:
+You can do anything you can do with Haskell (or even just use Oak in one area of an existing Haskell app).

+Oak itself directly provides:

-- An app framework and architecture (mirroring The Elm Architecture)
+- A reactive app architecture (mirroring The Elm Architecture)
--

-Future plans include:
+- Effect managers that work with that Architecture

+Future things that may be explored are:

-- Tasks for reading and writing files
+- reading and writing system files
-- Database querying (Postgres)
+- database querying (Postgres)
+- HTTP endpoints

+A design goal is to have an exception-free experience

-### Guides
+### Guides (TBC)

 - New to FP
 - Coming from Elm
 - Coming from Haskell

+### Installation (TBC)